 Application whitelisting is an important tool for IT professionals who need to maintain full control over the software that is being used on their networks.
 By creating a whitelist of approved applications, IT professionals can be sure that only authorized software is being used.
 This helps to prevent malicious software from being installed, and it can also help to reduce the risk of data breaches.
 In addition, application whitelisting can also help to improve system performance by eliminating the need to scan for and remove unauthorized software.
 Application whitelisting is a powerful tool for IT professionals who need to maintain full control over their networks.

-What is the National Institute of Standards and Technology (NIST) Cybersecurity Framework (CSF)?
+National Institute of Standards and Technology (NIST) Cybersecurity Framework (CSF)

 The National Institute of Standards and Technology Cybersecurity Framework (NIST CSF) is a set of voluntary guidelines that provides organizations with a risk-based approach for managing cybersecurity risks.
 The framework is designed to help organizations assess their cybersecurity risks, identify gaps in their defenses, and implement solutions to mitigate those risks.
 The NIST CSF is based on a set of five core functions: Identify, Protect, Detect, Respond, and Recover.
 Each of these functions contains a set of activities and outcomes that organizations can use to assess their cybersecurity posture and improve their overall security posture.
 The NIST CSF is not a mandatory standard, but many organizations choose to adopt it because it provides a comprehensive approach to managing cybersecurity risks.
 Additionally, the NIST CSF is consistently updated to reflect the latest threats and trends in the cybersecurity landscape.

-The essential eight is a term used to describe eight high-priority activities that help organizations protect themselves against cyber security threats.
+The Essential Eight Maturity Model, commonly referred to as Essential Eight, is a term used to describe eight high-priority activities that help organizations protect themselves against cyber security threats.
 The activities are: application control, user activity monitoring, data protection, access control, contraception, vulnerability management, incident response and recovery.
 By implementing these activities, organizations can significantly reduce their risk of being breached by sophisticated cyber criminals.
 The term was first coined by the Australian Cyber Security Centre (ACSC), and has since been adopted by many other governments and security organizations around the world.

 Application Whitelisting Challenges